turingschool/backend-curriculum-site/module1/syllabus.md

 Projects, Paired Assessments, and Independent Assessments will be scored on a 4 point scale:

-1. Failing
+1. Far Below Expectations
-2. Passing with concern
+2. Below Expectations
 3. Passing
 4. Exceptional